 ZoomIn can save your preferred Outlook email zoom setting.

-You can use VBA to force the zoom level in Outlook 2007, Outlook 2010, or when using Word as the email editor.
+You can use VBA to force the zoom level when you read incoming email in Outlook 2007 or newer, or when using Outlook 2003 with Word set as the email editor.
 Don't forget to set the desired zoom level in this line:

 wdDoc.Windows(1).Panes(1).View.Zoom.Percentage = 150

 To use the macro:

 - Set a reference to Microsoft Word in Tools, References

 - Click in the Application_Startup macro and press the Run button to kick start it without restarting Outlook.

 Option Explicit Dim WithEvents objInspectors As Outlook.Inspectors Dim WithEvents objOpenInspector As Outlook.Inspector Dim WithEvents objMailItem As Outlook.MailItem Private Sub Application_Startup() Set objInspectors = Application.Inspectors End Sub Private Sub Application_Quit() Set objOpenInspector = Nothing Set objInspectors = Nothing Set objMailItem = Nothing End Sub Private Sub objInspectors_NewInspector(ByVal Inspector As Inspector) If Inspector.CurrentItem.Class = olMail Then Set objMailItem = Inspector.CurrentItem Set objOpenInspector = Inspector End If End Sub Private Sub objOpenInspector_Close() Set objMailItem = Nothing End Sub Private Sub objOpenInspector_Activate() Dim wdDoc As Word.Document Set wdDoc = objOpenInspector.WordEditor wdDoc.Windows(1).Panes(1).View.Zoom.Percentage = 150 End Sub

 First: You will need macro security set to low during testing.